Skip to content

 These are propensity-matched studies, meaning researchers tried to match GLP-1 users with similar patients who weren't on GLP-1s — matching for age, weight, diabetes status, cardiovascular history, and other confounders.
 The signal persists after adjustment, which is why neuroscientists keep paying attention to it.

 But "persists after adjustment" is not the same as "proven."
-Observational data can't fully eliminate confounding.
-Maybe people who get GLP-1 prescriptions are healthier in ways the data doesn't capture.
-Maybe they have better access to healthcare overall.
-Maybe the diabetes control itself — not the GLP-1 specifically — is what's protective.
+Observational data can't fully scrub out confounding.
+Maybe people who get GLP-1 prescriptions are healthier in ways the data never sees.
+Maybe they have better access to care overall.
+Maybe it's the diabetes control itself — not the GLP-1 specifically — doing the protecting.

 Prevention vs. treatment — why that line matters more than you'd think

-The consistent pattern in Alzheimer's research: by the time you can diagnose the disease clinically, the window for disease-modifying treatment has narrowed dramatically.
+The pattern repeats across the whole field: by the time you can diagnose Alzheimer's clinically, the window for disease-modifying treatment has already narrowed to a crack.

 Prevention is a different game.
 If GLP-1 drugs reduce neuroinflammation, improve insulin signaling in the brain, and protect cerebrovascular health before the cascade starts, a 40–70% risk reduction in observational data starts to make mechanistic sense — even if the same drugs can't reverse damage that's already done.